reidrac/canvas-raycasting/README.md

 This demo is the result of a couple of hack sessions, so please keep it in mind when reading the code (as in "there are probably better ways of doing this").

-You can see the demo live at: http://blackshell.usebox.net/pub/canvas-raycasting/

 References:

  - http://lodev.org/cgtutor/raycasting.html